 The Commonwealth of Massachusetts is a nonemployer contributor and is required by statute to make all actuarially determined employer contributions on behalf of the member employers which creates a special funding situation.
 Since the Town does not contribute directly to MTRS, there is no net pension liability to recognize.
 This schedule discloses the Commonwealth's 100% share of the collective net pension liability that is associated with the Town; the portion of the collective pension expense as both a revenue and pension expense recognized by the Town; and the Plan's fiduciary net position as a percentage of the total liability.

 Changes in Assumptions

-The investment rate of return assumption decreased from 7.65% to 7.50%.
+The discount rate decreased from 7.50% to 7.25%.